shivam5992/pyshell/README.md

 pyshell
 =======

-Quick hackathon project, cloud python shell in browser
+python shell in browser !

-Will be deployed on cloud soon !!